wilmerhenao/Montecarlo-CURAND/README.md

-This project illustrates the pricing of asian options using CUDA and its random number generation library CURAND
+This project illustrates the pricing of asian options using CUDA and its random number generation library CURAND.
+Testing the usefulness of CURAND to generate random numbers and using that to price asian, knock-in, knock-out, golden, ALK and plain-vanilla options